lskatz/file-tracker/README.md

     # check out the file's history
     ce_history.sh 54.txt
-    # => should see a few entries describing previous names of the file
+    # => should see a few entries describing previous directories of the file